-75. Other States generally fail to protect workers against employer violations or to enforce their own laws.
-In fact, many do not stop at benign neglect, but support or collude with employers to infringe upon workers' rights to peaceful assembly and association.
-In the United States, Tennessee state officials reportedly offered nearly \$300 million in incentives to Volkswagen for adding a production line to a factory, but the offer was contingent on the plant remaining non-unionised (A/HRC/32/36, para 38).
-In the US state of Georgia, police called in by the company prevented union organisers from distributing leaflets outside the company's gates, and issued a citation that carried the comment: "picketing drivers to become union."109 The state government of Mississippi touts the lack of unionization as a great benefit when courting potential employers.
-The dangers of this are exemplified by the situation at the Nissan plant in Canton, where the company has aggressively worked to prevent unions from organizing.
-During his official visit to the United States in July 2016, the Special Rapporteur was informed that Nissan operates 44 major plants throughout the world; all of them are unionized, except for two of them in the US south110.
+\$300 million in incentives to Volkswagen for adding a production line to a factory, but the offer was contingent on the plant remaining non-unionized (A/HRC/32/36, para.
+38).
+In the State of Georgia in the United States, police called in by the company prevented union organizers from distributing leaflets outside the company's gates, and issued a citation that carried the comment: "picketing drivers to become union".
+The State government of Mississippi touts the lack of unionization as a great benefit when courting potential employers.
+The dangers of that are exemplified by the situation at the Nissan plant in Canton, where the company has aggressively worked to prevent unions from organizing.
+During his official visit to the United States in July 2016, the Special Rapporteur was informed that Nissan operates 44 major plants throughout the world; all of them are unionized, except for two of them in the south of the United States.
+26

 76. Violence against workers is both a reason for and a consequence of the global weakening of workers' rights to freedom of peaceful assembly and of association.
-In 2015, unionists were murdered in 11 countries for their activism: Chile, Colombia, Egypt, El Salvador, Guatemala, Honduras, Iran, Mexico, Peru, South Africa and Turkey.111 Honduras has seen a plague of violence, with 31 trade unionists, 57 rural workers and 28 journalists murdered between 2009 and early 2014, while 62 trade unionists have been assassinated in Guatemala since 2008.112 This violence is generally delivered with impunity and serves as a terrifying deterrent to workers' exercise of freedom of peaceful assembly and association.
+In 2015, unionists were murdered in 11 countries for their activism: Chile, Colombia, Egypt, El Salvador, Guatemala, Honduras, Islamic Republic of Iran, Mexico, Peru, South Africa and Turkey.
+Honduras has seen a plague of violence, with 31 trade unionists, 57 rural workers and 28 journalists murdered between 2009 and early 2014, while 62 trade unionists have been assassinated in Guatemala since 2008.
+This violence is generally delivered with impunity and serves as a terrifying deterrent to workers' exercise of rights of freedom of peaceful assembly and of association.

 77. At times State authorities actually bolster employers' efforts to restrict workers' peaceful assembly and association rights.
-In 2013, in Algeria, police violently dispersed a peaceful protest of the Contractual Workers Union at a Government compound, and arrested 20 people.113 In Nigeria, on 19 May 2016, police beat, tear-gassed and arrested members of the Nigerian Labour Congress who were peacefully demonstrating, claiming that workers had not obtained police clearance to hold the protest.114 The Special Rapporteur stresses that the right to peaceful assembly is fundamental; its exercise does not require the permission of the State (A/HRC/32/36/Add.
-1, para 17).
+In 2013, in Algeria, police violently dispersed a peaceful protest of the Contractual Workers Union at a Government compound, and arrested 20 people.
+In Nigeria, on 19 May 2016, police beat, tear-gassed and arrested members of the Nigerian Labour Congress who were peacefully demonstrating, claiming that workers had not obtained police clearance to hold the protest.
+The Special Rapporteur stresses that the right to peaceful assembly is fundamental; its exercise does not require the permission of the State (A/HRC/32/36/Add.1, para.
+17).